Suva/ccconvert/README.md

 - D&D Beyond -> GameMaster 5E

-If you need mappings for additional formats, please forward me the sample files with enough data filled to satisfy the needs.
+If you need mappings for additional formats, please forward me the sample files with enough data filled to satisfy the needs or write the mapper yourself and make a pull request.

 Installation
 ------------